MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M07_Integrating_Azure_Key_Vault_with_Azure_DevOps.md

     > **Note**: The **Override template parameters** content references the **sqldbpassword** variable to set the mySQL admin password.
 This will provision the MySQL database defined in the ARM template using the password that you have specified in the key vault.

     > **Note**: You may complete the pipeline definition by specifying the subscription and location for the task.
 Repeat the same for the last task in the pipeline **Azure App Service Deploy**.
 Finally, save and create a new release to start the deployment.

+### Exercise 2: Remove the Azure lab resources

+In this exercise, you will remove the Azure resources provisione in this lab to eliminate unexpected charges.

+>**Note**: Remember to remove any newly created Azure resources that you no longer use.
+Removing unused resources ensures you will not see unexpected charges.

+#### Task 1: Remove the Azure lab resources

+In this task, you will use Azure Cloud Shell to remove the Azure resources provisione in this lab to eliminate unnecessary charges.

+1. In the Azure portal, open the **Bash** shell session within the **Cloud Shell** pane.
+1. List all resource groups created throughout the labs of this module by running the following command:

+    ```sh
+    az group list --query "[?starts_with(name,'az400m07l01-RG')].name" --output tsv
+    ```

+1. Delete all resource groups you created throughout the labs of this module by running the following command:

+    ```sh
+    az group list --query "[?starts_with(name,'az400m07l01-RG')].[name]" --output tsv | xargs -L1 bash -c 'az group delete --name $0 --no-wait --yes'
+    ```

+    >**Note**: The command executes asynchronously (as determined by the --nowait parameter), so while you will be able to run another Azure CLI command immediately afterwards within the same Bash session, it will take a few minutes before the resource groups are actually removed.

 #### Review